aryade/hsl-api-automation/README.md

 #### Test Suite:
 - **Verify HSL Login Page**: Opens the HSL website, waits for the login button to appear, and clicks the login button.
+- **Verify Single Tickets & Fare Page**: Opens the HSL Website, and click on the single ticket and Verify the Ticket.